bytecodealliance/component-docs/component-model/src/wit-overview.md

 ## Comments

-WIT comment syntax is similar to the C++ family of languages:
+WIT comment syntax is similar to the one used by the C++ family of languages:

 * Everything from `//` to end of line is a comment.
 * Any text enclosed in `/*` ... `*/` is a comment.